+Brave the Shave Honorees**

-Silas Rehbein, age five, of Dickinson, ND.
+Silas Rehbein, age six, of Dickinson, ND.
 Diagnosed with B-CELL Lymphoblastic Leukemia on October 28, 2016.
-He has at least two years of chemotherapy treatments remaining.
+He has at least one year of chemotherapy treatments remaining.

 Jiry Rosecrans, 13, from Edmore, ND.
 Diagnosed with craniopharyngioma, a rare brain tumor on May 4, 2015.
 Because of the location, surgery was not able to remove much so she had six weeks of proton beam radiation.

 It has been a difficult road for Jiry.
 She deals with frequent headaches, fatigue, somnolence syndrome, hypothalamic obesity, musculoskeletal pain in multiple joints, diabetes insepidous, panhypopituitarism, cognitive disability, adrenal insufficiency, growth hormone deficiency, and hypothyroidism.
 She is losing her peripheral vision quickly and doctors are not sure what the cause is and won’t risk surgery until she is basically blind.
 The year and a half of chemo that she received caused kidney damage, an enlarged heart, and weakened blood vessels.

 She was life flighted to Fargo on January 1, 2018 and has encountered many obstacles since then.
 Most of January and February were spent in the hospital.
 School is mainly done from home although she does attend the school for the blind every few months.
 Jiry tries to make everyone feel good even though she is the one that needs the pick-me-up.
-Her passion is figure skating, but because of health issues, her ability to skate is limited.
+Her passion is figure skating, but because of health issues, she is no longer able to skate.
 She recently joined Girl Scouts again and enjoyed meeting her goal for selling cookies.
 When she grows up, she wants to be a massage therapist.
 For Jiry, the battle continues.
 Her team page can be found here.

 Haley Schallmo, 14, from Dickinson, ND.
 Diagnosed with Philadelphia + Acute Lymphoblastic Leukemia in May 2016 at age 12.
 She is currently in remission from the leukemia but the PH + chromosome has been detectable on her last 3 bone marrow biopsies for the last year and a half.
 Her body is unable to handle the side effects of the chemo so all treatment has been stopped except for her TKI inhibitor (Bosulif) that suppresses the PH chromosome.
 We are currently just praying this is enough to prevent a recurrence of the leukemia.